Circuit Grounding & Why it’s Important: Electrical Ground Rules Whitepaper

-This electrical ground rules paper is part one of a three-part series that looks at grounding and its role in protecting personnel, equipment, and ensuring the integrity of electrical signals.
+This whitepaper is Part 1 of a three-part Grounding Electrical Equipment Best Practices series that looks at grounding and its role in protecting personnel, equipment, and ensuring the integrity of electrical signals.
 In this part, we will review circuit grounding and its importance to you, as well as the US AC power system and its use of earth ground.

 Topics include the following electrical ground rules principals: